Last updated on February 27, 2026

 Blade of Selves

 Equipping a creature and giving it myriad is a very nice effect, and it combos with a lot of different stuff.
-The extra nice thing is that Blade of Selves can go into any Commander deck.
+The extra nice thing is that Blade of Selves can go into any Commander deck that needs a myriad card.

 Battle Angels of Tyr